abdullahbodur/dream-case-study/README.md

     participant GroupPoolService as GroupPoolService
     participant GroupService as GroupService
     participant ParticipantService as ParticipantService
-    participant U as User
-    participant A as Application
     participant M as MySQL
     participant R as Redis
     U->>A: Enter Tournament